 Silkwood was born Feb.
 19, 1946, and grew up in Nederland, Texas.
-After attending college for a year, she married an oil worker and had three children before she abandoned her family and moved Oklahoma City.
-Her children were 5 years, 3 years and 18 months old when she left them, telling her oldest daughter Kristi that she was going out to buy some cigarettes.
+After attending college for a year, she married an oil worker and had three children before leaving her family and moving to Oklahoma City.
+When she left, her children were 5 years, 3 years ,and 18 months old.
+Silkwood told oldest daughter Kristi that she was going out to buy some cigarettes.

-Shortly thereafter, she took a $4 per hour job as a metallography technician at the Cimarron plutonium plant operated by Kerr-McGee near Crescent, Oklahoma.
+Shortly thereafter, Silkwood took a $4 per hour job as a metallography technician at the Cimarron plutonium plant operated by Kerr-McGee near Crescent, Oklahoma.
 Her duties there included polishing fuel rods packed with radioactive plutonium pellets.
-While at the plant, she joined the Oil, Chemical & Atomic Workers Union, who staged a strike at Cimarron not long after she started working there.
-When the strike ended in failure, many of the workers severed ties with the union.
+While at the plant, she joined the Oil, Chemical & Atomic Workers Union, who staged a strike at Cimarron not long after Silkwood began working there.
+When the strike failed, many of the workers severed ties with the union.
 Not Silkwood, however, who as a member of the bargaining committee (the first woman to hold the position in the union's history) was charged with investigating health and safety issues at the plant.

 Silkwood believed she was deliberately contaminated as a result of her whistleblowing efforts against Kerr-McGee.
 The company would later maintain in court that she willfully contaminated herself in an effort to make them look culpable.
 While radiation levels at her apartment were high, no radiation was detected either in her car or her work locker.

 By Nov.
-13, she had decided to go public with her story.
-She gathered evidence documenting the plant's wrongdoing and was en route to meet a national representative of her union and a New York Times reporter in Oklahoma City when her car went off the road and struck a culvert, killing Silkwood.
+13, Silkwood had decided to go public with her story.
+She gathered evidence documenting the plant's wrongdoing and was en route to Oklahoma City to meet a national union representative and a New York Times reporter when her car went off the road and struck a culvert, killing Silkwood.
 She was 28.